SeldonIO/alibi/README.md

 <!--- BADGES: END --->
 ---

-[Alibi](https://docs.seldon.io/projects/alibi) is a Python library aimed at machine learning model inspection and interpretation.
+[Alibi](https://docs.seldon.io/projects/alibi) is a source-available Python library aimed at machine learning model inspection and interpretation.
 The focus of the library is to provide high-quality implementations of black-box, white-box, local and global explanation methods for classification and regression models.
 *  [Documentation](https://docs.seldon.io/projects/alibi/en/stable/)